ianandersonlol/FarmAlphafold/README.md

 #### Pre-fold tools

 [pre_run_wranagling/random_mutations.py](docs/random_mutations.md) This script automatically generates a library of point mutations for a single protein sequence.

+[fastasplit.sh](docs/fastasplit.md) This script automatically splits up fastas with multiple proteins and renames the new files to have hte protein name.
+Note if the proteins all have the same name then it won't split htem proprly and will overlap.

 #### Post-fold tools
 [post_fold_wrangling/pdb_rename.py](docs/pdb_rename.md) This script renames all the PDB files with the base name of their respective directories and moves them to an output folder.